-will be expected to study and revise on your own for some of the time here (either in your boarding house or in the LRC - the library).
+Particularly if you are joining Lower Sixth, you will be expected to study and revise on your own for some of the time here (either in your boarding house or in the LRC - the library).
 This self-directed study could be quite a new experience for many of you and one which you will need to get used to.
-If you are finding it difficult to adjust to this kind of approach, please tell your tutor or your hsm (the abbreviation we use for housemaster/housemistress); FAI your (English as an additional language) teacher is also a good person to speak to about this.
+If you are finding it difficult to adjust to this kind of approach, please tell your tutor or your hsm (the abbreviation use for we FAI housemaster/housemistress); your (English as an additional language) teacher is also a good person to speak to about this.